Everything You Always Wanted To Know

-Riley worked for 4 years in the mining industry in South Australia and saved $100,000, earning *just* enough to purchase his monohull before meeting Elayna.
+Riley worked for 4 years in the mining industry in South Australia (just like me!) and he saved $100,000, earning *just* enough to purchase his monohull before meeting Elayna.

-The purchase of La Vagabonde II, however, didn’t not require spending $1,200,000 USD (the retail price of La Vagabonde’s Outremer 45), and instead, was based off their audience size and Outremer’s potential for marketing reach similar to a sponsorship deal.
+The purchase of La Vagabonde II didn’t cost them $1,200,000 USD (the retail price of La Vagabonde’s Outremer 45), and instead, was based off their audience size and Outremer’s potential for marketing reach similar to a sponsorship deal.

-(And if you’re wondering, I’ll be buying either a Seawind or an Outremer)
+(And if you’re wondering, I’ll be buying either a Seawind or an Outremer myself)

 YouTubers are wealthier than we imagine, and after watching Riley and Elayna for many years, the following is my best estimation…

-As of 2023, Sailing La Vagabonde has a net worth of $5,700,000 USD.
+Right now in 2024, Sailing La Vagabonde has a net worth of $6,700,000 USD.
 This is based on the value of their two boats, online business and personal investments.

-They have saved around 85% of their income over the last 6 years.
+They have also saved around 85% of their income over the last 6 years.

 ➔ YouTube advertising revenue